LorenzoValente3/Deep-Learning-Models/README.md

 ## Implementations
 ### Autoencoder-MNIST
-Implementation of a simple _Autoencoder_ (AE) for the MNIST data and an autoencoder that can _classify_ data in its latent dimension is built as well.
+Implementation of a simple _Autoencoder (AE)_ for the MNIST data and an autoencoder that can _classify_ data in its latent dimension is built too.

 #### Model

-The design implemented here uses an architecture in which a _bottleneck_ in the network is imposed.
+The design implemented here uses an architecture in which is imposed a _bottleneck_ in the network.
 It forces a compressed knowledge representation of the original input data.
 In this implementation, it is used compression in _two-dimensional latent space_.
-If the absence of structure in the data occurs, i.e. correlations between input features, compression and subsequent reconstruction would be very difficult.
+Compression and reconstruction are extremely demanding if there is no structure in the data, i.e. no correlation between input features.
-However, if some sort of structure exists in the data, this structure can be learned and therefore leveraged when forcing the input through the bottleneck.
+However, if some sort of structure exists in the data, this structure can be learned and applied when forcing the input through the bottleneck.

 #### Results
-Below are plots of the distribution of labelled data in its two-latent dimension space as well as plots of model score losses.
+Plotted below are the distribution of labelled data in its two-latent dimension space, as well as model score losses.
 The model has been considered both with and without the classifier for the decompression.
-In the latent space, it can be noticed a _linear_ distribution of images.
+In the latent space, we notice a _linear_ distribution of images.
-This behaviour can be described by the fact that we have two dimensions to express a handwritten digit, then it could happen that the height increases and the width increase as well, linearly as displayed.
+This behaviour describes the fact that we have two dimensions to express a handwritten digit, then it could happen that the height increases and the width increase as well, linearly as displayed.
 Model score losses converge at high epochs as expected.

 | Autoencoder without classifier                                                                               | Autoencoder with classifier  |